rtyler/brokenco.de/_posts/2019-08-21-id-must-be-specified.md

 **UPDATE**: The maintainer of the Job DSL plugin, [Daniel Spilker](https://twitter.com/daspilker/status/1164198195112620033) pointed out that I cannot read English properly.
-The breaking change between Job DSL 1.74 and 1.75 has nothing to do with Credentials and was a complete red herring.
+The breaking change between Job DSL 1.74 and 1.75 has nothing to do with Credentials or the Configuration as Code plugin, and was a complete red herring.
 The `id` property must now be applied for all Git/GitHub branch source configuration.
 Basically, there's a breaking API change in Job DSL between these two point releases which tripped us up here.

 ---